Toytiny/toytiny.github.io/_pages/teaching.md

 navigation_weight: 50
 ---

-**I am looking for undergraduate/master students to work with on interesting research projects.
-Adequate training and supervision can be provided to help them complete their graduation thesis.**
+**I am looking for self-motivated UG/Ms students to work with on cutting-edge research projects.
+Support in the form of computational and sensory tools, robot platform, alongside practical supervision and direction, is available.**

 <section>
   <h4>Teaching Support at U of Edinburgh</h4>